OutTuna/Valorant-Shop-Checker/README.md

 <br />

+> ⚠️ **Disclaimer & Legal Notice:**
+> This project is not affiliated with, endorsed, or sponsored by Riot Games.
+>
+> **Valorant Store** is an open-source project and isn’t endorsed by Riot Games and doesn’t reflect the views or opinions of Riot Games or anyone officially involved in producing or managing Valorant.
+Valorant and Riot Games are trademarks or registered trademarks of Riot Games, Inc. Valorant © Riot Games, Inc.
+>
-> ⚠️ **Disclaimer:** This project is not affiliated with Riot Games.
-Use at your own risk — third-party tools may violate Riot's terms of service.
+> *Use at your own risk — utilizing third-party tools that interact with internal endpoints may violate Riot's Terms of Service.*
 </div>

 ---